Author: Zhaojun Wu (Senior DevOps Engineer at Tencent Interactive Entertainment Group)

 - It does not intrude on existing applications.

 - It provides a web UI and a variety of fault injection types, as shown in the image below.

-This comparison is outdated and is intended simply to compare fault injection features supported by Chaos Mesh with other well-known chaos engineering platforms.
+Note: This comparison is outdated and is intended simply to compare fault injection features supported by Chaos Mesh with other well-known chaos engineering platforms.
 It is not intended to favor or position one project over another.
 Any corrections are welcome.

 Build a chaos testing platform

 Our chaos engineering team embedded Chaos Mesh into our continuous integration and continuous delivery pipelines.
 As shown in the diagram below, Chaos Mesh now plays an important role in our operation platform.
 We use Chaos Mesh’s dashboard API to create, run, and delete chaos experiments and monitor them on our own platform.
 We can simulate basic system-level faults in Pods, container, network, and IO.